-42. For funding eligibility purposes only, we have defined the EEA as including Switzerland, as well as all members of the European Union (EU), Iceland, Liechtenstein, and Norway and each of their overseas territories as listed in annex F. Students who are nationals of certain British Overseas Territories and of certain European Overseas Territories will also be eligible for funding.
+42. For funding eligibility purposes only, we have defined the EEA on 31 December 2020 as including Switzerland, as well as all members of the EU, Iceland, Liechtenstein, and Norway and each of their overseas territories as listed in annex F. Students who are nationals of certain British Overseas Territories are eligible for funding.
+Certain European Overseas Territories citizens will also be eligible for funding but only if they moved to the UK before 1 January 2021.
 Qualifying territories are listed in annex F.